kaminiwalunj/AI-102-AIEngineer/Instructions/22-azure-search.md

 A web browser tab will open and prompt you to sign into Azure.
 Do so, and then close the browser tab and return to Visual Studio Code.

-5. Enter the following command to run the batch file.
+1. Enter the following command to run the batch file.
 This will create a blob container in your storage account and upload the documents in the **data** folder to it.

     ```
-    UploadDocs
+    .\UploadDocs
     ```

 ## Index the documents